andresmontoyab/Leadership/README.md

 2. Psychological warfare

-In order to win the negotiation over you, the other party may try to make feel uncomfortable using tactics that we will refer to a psychological warfare, they will try to create stressful situations like trying to manipulate where the meeting is going to happend for example, they will try it to have in their territory, so then they feel in control.
+In order to win the negotiation over you, the other party may try to make you feel uncomfortable using tactics that we will refer to a psychological warfare, they will try to create stressful situations like trying to manipulate you where the meeting is going to happend for example, they will try it to have in their territory, so then they feel in control.

 * What do to?